mpkin/PhD-tutorials/GRtensor/README.md

 ; # specify that there are no complex quantities
 5; # add a text description of the metric
 The Minkowski metric in cylindrical coordinates
-1; # save the metric in the folder specified by the
-   # grOptionMetricPath variable (set in .mapleinit)
+1; # save the metric in the folder specified by the grOptionMetricPath variable (set in .mapleinit)
 ```

-To load your previously saved metrics
+Load your previously saved metrics
 ```
 grload(g,"path/to/metric/met.mpl");
 ```

-Some metrics are preinstalled (see `/usr/local/maple/grii/metrics` for a full list)
+Some metrics are preinstalled (see e.g. `/usr/local/maple/grii/metrics` for a full list)
 ```
 qload(schw); # for example, load the Schwarzchild metric
 ```